arnavKarforma/codingAssignment/README.md

 	  }); return eventsDb;
 ```
-## And could have been saved in a batch process
+## And could have been saved in DB as batch process Like given below
 ```
 public void loadListOfEvents(List<EventsDb> events)  {
 		Connection con = null;